Investigating Employee Misconduct

 To learn about pricing for an in-house training for your organization, please call 703-372-0550 or contact us.

-Michael Johnson delivers client-specific investigations training around the world for dozens of organizations, such as Google, the EEOC, the United Nations, and the World Bank.
+Michael Johnson delivers client-specific investigations training around the world for dozens of organizations, such as Google, the United Nations, and the World Bank.
 View Client List.

 His one-day course covers the same topics noted in the Agenda tab for the online seminar video.
 In the two-day course, he also leads two role play exercises where each attendee gets to practice the interviewing and other investigation techniques learned in the first day of the course.
 The course also addresses client-specific policies and practices related to investigations.